About the Study Abroad Program

 Semester Study Abroad - Students attend a university abroad as a visiting international student.
 Geneseo reviews students based on the host university's selection criteria.
 Students enroll in classes at the host university and transfer their courses back to Geneseo.
 With careful planning, students from any major are able to study abroad for a semester.

-Students can choose to study abroad on a Geneseo program in a variety of locations based in 21 different countries.
+Students can choose to study abroad on a Geneseo program in a variety of locations based in 37 different countries.
 Students from other campuses are welcome to study on Geneseo programs.
 Browse Geneseo programs now!
+SUNY Geneseo students also enjoy the benefit of being able to study abroad on any program offered by a SUNY instution.
+Visit the SUNY System Abroad website to search programs available across the SUNY system.

 Students may also choose to study abroad with universities or private providers outside the SUNY system.
 If students enroll in non-SUNY programs (including community college programs) they will need to request than an official transcript from the sponsoring institution be sent to the Registrar's Office.
 In addition, Geneseo students who participate in non-SUNY study abroad programs must take a leave of absence from SUNY Geneseo.
 A Leave of Absence form can be obtained at Doty Hall 312 or can be downloaded from our website.